 Restaurants across the country are taking notice.
 In Philadelphia, Pizzeria Vetri ran a promotion with DIY pizza meal kits for families.
 In Los Angeles, The Brothers Sushi added DIY sushi kits to their menu — including an option for kids.
 San Francisco's Che Fico now offers several Take & Bake options from ravioli to fruit pie.

-Restaurants can also leverage their supply chains to offer produce, pantry items, and home goods to their customers.
-Tender Greens continues to offer seasonal grocery box options and cocktail mixer fixings.
+Restaurants can also drive revenue by offering produce, pantry items, and home goods to their customers.
+Tender Greens offers seasonal grocery box options and cocktail mixer fixings.

 Any of these items — meal kits, pantry items, home goods — can easily be added to your DoorDash menu.

-2) Team up with local businesses and partners to provide new services and generate buzz.
+2. Team up with local businesses to provide new services and generate buzz.

-Joining forces with another small business is a great way to boost visibility and establish a new revenue stream.
+Joining forces with another neighborhood business is a great way to boost visibility and establish a new revenue stream.

-“Partnerships are a low-lift way to engage with other brands… they don’t require a complete overhaul,” says Amoo-Gottfried.
+"Partnerships are a low-lift way to engage with other brands as they don't require a complete overhaul," says Amoo-Gottfried.

 Umami Burger also relaunched their 2017 Artist Series to feature burgers created by celebrity artists like Diplo.
-While global celebrities are not an option for most local businesses, partnerships with local personalities — journalists, DJs, politicians — are a great way to leverage the “celebrity” angle and generate buzz.
+While global celebrities are not an option for most local businesses, partnerships with local personalities — e.g., food writers, musicians, or politicians — are a great way to leverage a "celebrity" angle and generate buzz.

-The COVID-19 pandemic has been particularly hard on restaurants, healthcare workers, first responders, and the homeless.
-If you are able, supporting people in need is a great way to strengthen your community and boost morale.
-It’s also a great way to reach future customers!
+The COVID-19 pandemic has been particularly hard on frontline workers and underserved communities.
+If you are able, supporting people in need — from healthcare workers, first responders, and the homeless — is a great way to strengthen your community and boost your team's morale.

 There are many different ways to show up for your community: